6G-RF/Dataset-Storage-Standard/README.md

 The dataset is stored in an HDF5 to keep interoperability with a range of programming languages.

 All metatadata required to interpret the dataset needs to be included in the dataset file.
-Example, in xarray the `attrs` could contain the serialized yaml files as an ordered dictonary.
+Example, in xarray the `attrs` could contain the serialized yaml files as an ordered dictionary.

+### Measurement Types

+#### Channel sounding
+- data
+ * TX index (min.
+1)
+  - channel (min.
+1) [coordinates position (optional)]
+ * RX index (min.
+1)
+  - channel (min.
+1) [coordinates position (optional)]
+ * Delay index (delay and/or frequency needs to be defined) [delay coordinates (optional)]
+ * Frequency index (delay and/or delay needs to be defined) [absolute frequency coordinates (optional)]

+The data tensor consists of two dimensions TX and RX data sources.
+Each data source can exist of additional channel dimensions, which can have a position (coordinate) allocated to it.
+In which mode (TX or RX) the testbed is operating, should be included in the scenario description file.

 ```python
 # example pseudoscript to conform to DSS